First Battle of Abrud(1849)

 - The First Battle of Abrud took place in 1849.
 Feb 1849.

-- Who won the First Battle of Abrud?
+- What was the outcome of the First Battle of Abrud?

 - The Romanian Moți were victorious against the Hungarian Army.